nicklockwood/FXParser/README.md

 FXParser was heavily influenced by the Parcoa parser (https://github.com/brotchie/Parcoa) which you should also look at if you are interested in parsing engines.

 The primary difference between FXParser and Parcoa is that FXParser uses regular expressions to define the individual parser components, rather than working on a character-by-character basis.
-This greatly reduces the size and complexity of both the FXParser engine itself and also the grammer definitions for individual parsers.
+This greatly reduces the size and complexity of both the FXParser engine itself and also the grammar definitions for individual parsers.

 Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 6.0 / Mac OS 10.8 (Xcode 4.5.2, Apple LLVM compiler 4.1)
+* Supported build target - iOS 7.1 / Mac OS 10.9 (Xcode 5.1, Apple LLVM compiler 5.1)
 * Earliest supported deployment target - iOS 5.0 / Mac OS 10.7
 * Earliest compatible deployment target - iOS 4.3 / Mac OS 10.6